 Open Source Warranty Remedies

 For breach of an IP warranty, the vendor usually promises (1) to replace the infringing software, (2) to get a license so the licensee can keep using/distributing it, or (3) to refund the licensee’s money (“replace, license, or refund”).
 In most cases, the licensee gets no other remedies.
 But if a copyleft problem really blows up in the licensee’s face, those remedies might not be enough.
-What if a court make the licensee distribute its own product under the open source model, thanks to copyleft software contributed by the vendor?
-No court has actually ordered “specific performance” of a copyleft license, so we don’t know if it’s possible.
-But if so, a replacement or refund won’t compensate the licensee.
-The losses could be vast if open source doesn’t fit the licensee’s business model.
+What if a court orders the licensee to stop distributing its own product until it removes the copyleft code?
+The loss of business could be staggering, depending how long it lasts, and the cost to replace the copyleft code could be high too.

 An open source warranty with limited remedies, then, should worry the licensee.
 The solution is language saying any limit on warranty remedies does not apply to copyleft claims.
 For instance, the licensee might insert the following after a warranty/remedies clause: “The remedies listed in the preceding sentence are not exclusive of others Licensee may have at law or in equity for a breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”

 Open Source Warranties and the Limit of Liability